 Where can you find fungi?

 Mushrooms (or toadstools) can be found almost anywhere, but they love to grow in damp, dark and murky places best.
 Look for them on old or fallen trees in the woods, in shady soil at your local National Trust site, or even in damp spots at the bottom of your garden.

 You could help fungi to grow by leaving logs and branches to rot in a shady corner outside.
 Beetles and other little creatures will love you for it – they’d happily munch on mushrooms all day and the old logs will make a cosy home for them too.

 Fungi aren’t plants, animals, or bacteria.
 They’ve their own groove going on and mould, yeast and mushrooms are all part of the fungi club.

 Weird or wonderful?

-When out on a fungi hunt, you will hopefully come across some really cool varieties with spectacular colours and unusual shapes.
-Will you find the jazzy yellow Lemon Disco, the Brain Mushroom (you can guess what that looks like), or the white and spiky Bearded Tooth fungus?
-There's so many strange and interesting varieties out there.
+When out on a fungi hunt, you will hopefully come across varieties with spectacular colours and unusual shapes.
+Will you find the jazzy yellow lemon disco, the brain mushroom (you can guess what that looks like), or the white and spiky bearded tooth fungus?
+There are so many strange and interesting varieties out there.